carlbarrdahl/hypercerts-paper/research/sections/system_architecture.md

 - Edge type multipliers (relative importance of different contribution types)
 - Temporal decay rates (how quickly old contributions lose weight)
 - Personalization vectors (which outcomes to emphasize)

-### 3.4.3 Reward Distribution System

-**Score Normalization**: Attribution scores are normalized to sum to 1.0 within each evaluation scope, enabling proportional distribution of fixed reward pools.

-**Multi-pool Support**: The system can simultaneously manage multiple reward pools with different distribution criteria:

-- Project-specific pools funded by project revenues
-- Cross-project pools for infrastructure contributions
-- Time-bounded pools for specific funding rounds
-- Stakeholder-specific pools (e.g., only for certain contributor classes)

-**Continuous vs. Batch Distribution**: Supports both continuous reward distribution (as new funding arrives) and batch distribution (periodic reward rounds with accumulated funds).

-**Counterfactual Analysis**: Provides tools for analyzing how reward distributions would change under different parameter settings or data scenarios, enabling communities to understand the effects of their governance decisions.

-## 3.5 Integration and Interoperability

-### 3.5.1 External System Integration

-**API Layer**: RESTful and GraphQL APIs enable integration with existing project management tools, version control systems, and funding platforms.
-Standard schemas facilitate data exchange while preserving system autonomy.

-**Webhook System**: Real-time notifications enable responsive integration with external systems.
-Projects can receive notifications about new funding, attestations, or evaluation updates to trigger automated workflows.

-**Bridge Protocols**: Standardized protocols enable other systems to contribute data to or consume data from the Hypercerts system while maintaining data sovereignty and user privacy preferences.

-### 3.5.2 Governance Integration

-**Modular Governance**: Different system components can be governed independently, enabling specialized expertise while maintaining system coherence:

-- Technical parameters (algorithm settings) governed by technical experts
-- Evaluation criteria governed by domain communities
-- Funding allocation governed by stakeholder representatives

-**Upgrade Pathways**: Smart contract architecture supports upgrades to evaluation algorithms and system components while preserving data continuity and user consent.

-**Exit Rights**: Participants maintain rights to export their data and migrate to alternative systems, preventing lock-in and ensuring competitive pressure for system quality.

-The architecture's modularity and standards-based design enable it to function as infrastructure for a broader ecosystem of impact funding tools while providing a complete, integrated system for organizations that prefer comprehensive solutions.
-This balance between integration and modularity reflects the core design philosophy of enabling coordination without requiring consensus on all system aspects.